logo

 You may have great organizational skills that will help you excel in your role as an optometric assistant; however, you will also need training in optometric billing and insurance coding to perform accurate bookkeeping for your practice.

-Optometrist & Optician Support
+Optometrist and Optician Support

 Depending on your level of training and experience and the size of the practice, you will perform a number of supportive duties for providers in the practice.